 Literature search

 We performed a literature search to identify studies with relevant ECIBSE focus inspired by Petticrew & Roberts (2008, p.
 27) stages for systematic reviews.
 We started by carefully reading previous reviews of IBSE and ECIBSE.
 We focused on Alake-Tuenter (2012); Furtak et al. (2012); Minner et al. (2010); Pedaste et al. (2015) and Rönnebeck et al. (2016).
 These reviews provided information about gaps in the field and relevant keywords, which we used to identify relevant papers.
-Informed by research question 2, we decided to include only papers with empirical (qualitative, quantitative, or mixed) data from practical settings.
-Inspired by Petticrew & Roberts (2008, p 38) four search strings.
 We selected 2 strings i) Population ii) Intervention.
 We omitted search string iii) Outcome and iv) Comparison because our research questions do not pertain to outcomes or relation between intervention and outcome.

 IBSE approaches to teaching are varied both in formats, in terms used and in names given to approaches.
 We argue that there are several terms for the same overall core ideas.
 For example, the United States official bodies have moved away from using the term ‘inquiry’ and now refers to scientific practices instead (National Research Council, 2012).
 Thus, to not lose important information, in our search, we included inquiry-based education as well as related terms.